-- Firstly, it seems that Instagram’s audience in general is mostly active late at night, around 2 a.m. and in the afternoon, around 5 p.m.
-Note that these are not times when most people are posting, but the ones when the majority of users are active - liking, commenting, and reposting the content on Instagram.
+- Firstly, it seems that Instagram’s audience in general is mostly active during lunch hours between 11 am and 1 pm and late at night, around 2 am but also in the evening, between 7 pm and 9 pm.
+Note that these are not times when most people are posting, but the ones when the majority of users are active — liking, commenting, and reposting the content on Instagram.

-- Next, weekends are often a “social media” days, as many people use this time relax and dive into various digital activities.
-Saturday night and Sunday afternoon seem to be the most engaging times during the weekend.
+- Next, weekends are often «social media» days, as many people use this time relax and dive into various digital activities.
+Saturday seems to be the most engaging day during the weekend.

-- On workdays, evenings seem to be the most engaging times - from 5 p.m. all the way to 3 a.m.
-And when it comes to a particular day which scores the highest engagement on Instagram during the week, the winner is Wednesday.
+- On workdays, evenings seem to be the most engaging times — from 5 pm all the way to 3 am And when it comes to a particular day which scores the highest engagement on Instagram during the week, the winners are Wednesday and Thursday.